MusicViking/Tax-Management-System/README.md

 # Tax-Management-System
-A Java code that simulates the process of filing taxes
+A Java project that simulates the process of filing taxes